Skip to content

 Note

 Note that, while the NumPy PR linked above uses PyThread_type_lock, that is only because PyMutex was not part of the public Python C API at the time.
-We recommended always using PyMutex.
+We recommend always using PyMutex.
 For pointers on how to do that, check this NumPy PR that ports all PyThread_type_lock usages to PyMutex.

 Dealing with thread-unsafe libraries